7h30th3r0n3/Evil-M5Core2/utilities/deauth_prerequisites/README.md

 # DEAUTHENTIFICATION
-In order to make the Deauthentication broadcast work properly, you must follow some steps before compiling n0xa created a batch file to make all these changes automatically, you just need to download the "install-prerequisites" file depending on your system and run it.
+In order to make the Deauthentication broadcast work properly, you must follow some steps before compiling

+!! n0xa created a batch file to make all these changes automatically, you just need to download the "install-prerequisites" file depending on your system and run it.!!

 ## Why these prerequisites